-The Poverty Challenge is an experiential event to educate participants on the challenges of living in urban poverty.
+The Poverty Challenge is an intensive summit designed to educate participants on the challenges of living in urban poverty.

 As a participant, you’ll be given a profile to follow and challenges that you’ll try to meet by seeking help from local agencies during a simulation involving real procedures and documents from community and government organizations in your hometown.